Chrisfaherty/CI_PP3_PPM/README.md

 3. I want to have clear options displayed when dicisions are to be made.
 4. I want to be able to view all my passwords in an organised form.
 5. I want to be able to easly add new passwords.
-6. I want tobe able to edit my master password or user passwords if required.
+6. I want to be able to edit my master password or user passwords if required.
 7. I want to be able to get feedback if i enter something incorrectly.

 #### Site Owner